 This boat had no lightning protection system at all.

-SeaSystems designed, custom manufactured and installed a stage 1-3 LPS system in 2016, including new grounding plates.
+SeaSystems designed, custom manufactured and installed a stage 1-3 LPS system, including new grounding plates.